edmundwright/google-sheets-clone/README.md

 # Google Sheets Clone

-[Heroku link][heroku]
+[Heroku link (not yet live)][heroku]

 [heroku]: http://google-sheets-clone.herokuapp.com

 ## Minimum Viable Product
-Google Sheets Clone (final name TBC) is a clone of Google Sheets built on Rails and Backbone.
+Google Sheets Clone (final name TBD) is a clone of Google Sheets built on Rails and Backbone.
 Users can:

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->